 Even venturing a bit outside of the centre to the edgy Metelkova City will make you feel as if you’ve left Ljubljana altogether.

-And the final stop on this Slovenia itinerary is at the country’s small coastline.
+End your week in Slovenia at the country’s small coastline.
 If you want to get off the beaten path, consider visiting the town of Izola or the port city of Koper rather than heading to popular Piran.

 I recommend spending two days on the Riviera so you can have the time both to explore Piran or another city and to head out to some more offbeat areas here.